 The scanner's systems form a tightly woven detection "net" that should be able to detect any emerging trend at an early stage of development.
 The trader can therefore be alerted to the existence of an emerging trend by the more sensitive systems and can review the stock immediately to see if it makes sense to take a position.
 Alternatively, the trader may opt to wait for the stock to register on another system with which he or she is more comfortable and evaluate or re-evaluate it then.
 Obviously, a stock beginning a trend will eventually register on all of these systems at one time or another as the trend develops.

 This is not to suggest that this scanner should be used as a substitute for the StockAlerts scanner.
 It does not find Bollinger Band penetrations after a squeeze, or gaps, or the other specific configurations that StockAlerts finds.
 It was not designed to do those things.
 However, it does do a great job of finding new trends early.
-In other words, if a Bollinger band alert is generated by the StockAlerts system and a trend actually develops, then this scanner should detect it.
+In other words, if a Bollinger band alert is generated by the StockAlerts system or a gap is reported and a trend actually develops, then this scanner should detect it.
 The StockAlerts detection system is for those who want to know immediately when a band penetration takes place.
 People who use this scanner, on the other hand, are interested in a band penetration only if a trend begins to develop after the band penetration.

 We display the price change so you can spot any price surges.
 Obviously, a crossover with a price surge is of greater interest than a crossover without a price surge.
 This metric can be used in conjunction with volume changes.
 We display two volume measurements by which you can screen your candidates.
 The first of these is the 1-day change in volume.
 The second way we use volume is by comparing the 3-day moving average of the volume to the 3-day moving average of the volume as of 4 days before.
 Sometimes a volume spike will occur just before the signal.
 A 3-day average volume measurement will be higher than it was four days earlier if there has been a recent volume spike.
 You can filter the results by requiring that the volume surge be of a certain magnitude.